Knowledge is power, but it could become a burden if your company’s valuable information is scattered across emails, Word docs, and Google Drive.

 2. Guru – Best for Connecting Company’s Collective Knowledge

-I like how Get Guru allows you to capture knowledge directly from the workflow, allowing users to create and update knowledge cards within the applications they are already using.
+I like how Get Guru lets you capture knowledge directly from the workflow.
+Users can create and update knowledge cards within the applications they are already using.
 This integration ensures the information remains current and accessible without disrupting daily operations.

 The platform’s browser extension is another primary feature that enhances productivity by providing quick access to knowledge without leaving the workflow.
 Users can search for and retrieve information instantly, reducing the time spent switching between different tools and platforms.